Actively Recruiting

 - Intravenous antibiotic treatment is necessary

-- Child is clinically stable
+- The child is clinically stable

-- Caregivers can contact hospital if needed
+- Caregivers are able to contact the hospital if needed

 - No allergy to the antibiotic used